 Section 3 of the Planning Act requires that decisions affecting planning matters "shall be consistent with" policy statements issued under the Act.
 The Provincial Policy Statement (PPS) provides direction on matters of provincial interest related to land use planning and development.
 The application is consistent with Section 1.1.1, 1.1.3 and 1.6.7.2 of the PPS which speaks to promoting efficient development and land use patterns over the long term by providing residential intensification that will connect with municipal infrastructure, services, and amenities.
 The proposal will also allow for an appropriate and supportable form of residential intensification that will promote surrounding transit and active transportation within an area of Brampton that is predominantly vacant and/or occupied by single-detached residential dwellings.
-The proposed development will be in close proximity to existing and planned transit corridors along The Gore Road and Clarkway Drive, as well as the existing bus route along Castlemore Road which aligns with Sections 1.4.3(e), 1.6.7.2 and 1.8.1e).
+The proposed development will be in close proximity to future transit corridors along The Gore Road and the proposed east/west Arterial Road, which will also offer connections to existing and future transit corridors along Castlemore Road, Countryside Drive and Clarkway Drive which aligns with Sections 1.4.3(e), 1.6.7.2 and 1.8.1e).